-RAFT is a writing strategy that helps students understand their role as a writer, the audience they will address, the varied formats for writing, and the topic they'll be writing about.
+RAFT is a writing strategy that helps students understand their roles as writers, the audience they will address, the varied formats for writing, and the topic they'll be writing about.
 By using this strategy, teachers encourage students to write creatively, to consider a topic from a different perspective, and to gain practice writing for different audiences.

 Why use RAFT?

 - It helps students learn important writing skills such as audience, main idea, and organization.

 - It teaches students to think creatively about writing by responding to the following prompts:

 Role of the Writer: Who or what are you as the writer?
 A pilgrim?
 A soldier?
 The President?

 Audience: To whom are you writing?
 A friend?
 Your teacher?
 Readers of a newspaper?

 Format: In what format are you writing?
 A letter?
 A poem?
 A speech?